2016-up Toyota Tacoma

 The Tacoma can be had with all kinds of cool factory tech, including built-in Qi Wireless charging in some later models.
 Other nifty tech can include a blind-spot monitor, a backup camera, and even a mounted GoPro holder that’s ready for your action camera.

-The Toyota Entune system runs through either 6” or 7” LCD receivers, and the sound comes out of either the standard system or an optional JBL audio system with more speakers for more performance.
+Depending on your truck's model year and equipment package, you'll find a 6", 7", or 8" LCD receiver in the dash.
+Speaker-wise, there's the standard system or an optional JBL audio system with more speakers for more performance.
 Again, it’s all very nice, but if you’re looking for something better, aftermarket is the way to go.
-Single-DIN or double-DIN (4” tall) receivers will fit, and you have lots of great speaker options.
+Single-DIN (2" tall) or double-DIN (4" tall) receivers will fit, and you have lots of great speaker options.

 Removing your stock stereo isn't a difficult job and it's well worth the effort (Crutchfield Research Photo)